-Off Ice Test Results You Should Get If You Want To Play In The NHL
+Off Ice Test Results Goalies Should Get If You Want To Play In The NHL

-At the end ability to stop the puck is what matters but if you want to be a pro goalie you need to have strong physique because that is the foundation for everything.
-Weak and out-of-shape goalies can’t be technically good because their body can’t do what their mind wants to do and their body doesn’t recover from the training fast enough.
+At the end of the day, the ability to stop the puck is what matters most.
+However, if you want to be a pro goalie, you need to have a strong physique because it forms the foundation for everything.
+Weak and out-of-shape goalies can’t be technically good because their bodies can’t execute what their minds want and they can’t handle higher training load.
+So, stopping the puck matters and you can’t stop that many pucks if your body is weak.

-For young goalies, the easiest way to separate yourself is to become strong before your competition does.
-And why does separating yourself early actually matters?
-When you get to play with better players in better teams you’ll advance faster.
-Also, when U16 and U18 teams are selected it will be very hard to make that transaction to higher speed unless you are physically strong and fast enough.
+For young goalies, the easiest and fastest way to separate yourself from the competition is to become stronger before your competition starts real off-ice training.
+And why does separating yourself early actually matter?
+When you get to play with better players on better teams, you’ll advance faster.
+Additionally, when U16 and U18 teams are selected, it will be very hard to make that transition to higher speeds unless you are already physically prepared for the level.

 Below are sample numbers 18-20 years old goalie can achieve if the off-ice training has been consistent and well designed for a couple of year, and what kind of test results you’ll need to get if your goal is to play in the NHL.